21Kgold/holbertonschool-web_back_end/ES6_basic/README.md

 ## Description
 ES6 is the sixth version of the ECMAScript programming language.
 ECMAScript is the standardized name for JavaScript, and ES6 is a major enhancement to the JavaScript language.
 It was published in 2015 and introduced several new features and improvements to make JavaScript code more modern, readable, and efficient.

+Node.js is an open-source, cross-platform JavaScript runtime environment built on Chrome's V8 JavaScript engine.
+It allows developers to run JavaScript code outside of a web browser, making it possible to use JavaScript for server-side development.
+Node.js provides an event-driven, non-blocking I/O model that makes it efficient and scalable for building network applications.

+* What ES6 is
+* New features introduced in ES6
+* The difference between a constant and a variable
+* Block-scoped variables
+* Arrow functions and function parameters default to them
+* Rest and spread function parameters
+* String templating in ES6
+* Object creation and their properties in ES6
+* Iterators and for-of loops

 ## Setup
 ```
 $ lsb_release -a